Current Status

 Course Level: Intermediate | Advance Preparation: Print and review course materials

-Method of Presentation: Live Webinar | Prerequisite: General knowledge of international trade regulations
+Method of Presentation: On-Demand Webinar | Prerequisite: General knowledge of international trade regulations

 Course Code: 1411434 | Total Credit: 1.0